emptymalei/deep-learning/dl/time-series/index.md

 # Time Series Forecasting using Deep Learning

-Time series forecasting using deep learning is a fast growing topic in the research community.
+Forecasting the future is a valuable superpower.
+As the amount of data increases, time series forecasting using deep learning is a grow fast.
 To get a grasp of the trend, we created the following chart using [the keyword "deep learning forecasting" on dimensions.ai](https://app.dimensions.ai/analytics/publication/overview/timeline?search_mode=content&search_text=deep%20learning%20forecasting&search_type=kws&search_field=full_search&year_from=2015&year_to=2021)).[@dimensionsai]

 <figure markdown>
   ![deep-learning-forecasting-dimension-ai](assets/deep-learning-forecasting-dimension-ai.png)